mtib/mtib.github.io/_posts/2021-05-29-moving-to-denmark-[wip].md

 #### Notice of Departure

-The *Abmeldung bei der Meldebehörde* has to be handed in one week before or up to two weeks after *your move*.
+The *Abmeldung bei der Meldebehörde* should be handed in one week before or up to two weeks after *your move*.
 A reason for doing this early is that the document you get in response is required to cancel internet contracts ahead of term.

 ## Moving